taekwonjoe01/ns2_beta/README.md

 ## All Changes (Compared to Vanilla Build 328)
 - Alien
+    - Khammander
+        - New Ability: Grenade Quick Throw.
+Default button "B" will instantly and quickly throw any grenades the marine has purchased.
+            - Can rebind the button in menu options.
     - Upgrades
         - Camouflage
             - Now de-cloaks completely at max speed